ANTI-AGING & LONGEVITY

 It’s backed by rock-solid medical research, not ridiculous hearsay, and certainly not from a bunch of quacks trying to sell snake oil concoctions that just drains your savings.
 The Salerno Center offers a common sense anti-aging treatments that focus on diet, hormone replacement and anti-aging supplements.

 Taking the – RIGHT – doctor prescribed vitamin and mineral supplements, along with eating right, are key.

 After all, how can you slow down how fast your body is aging if it isn’t getting enough of the stronger, high-quality vitamins and minerals for the body to even do its job?

 Or, we can call them “hormone enhancers,” since there are ways to help keep the hormones flowing throughout your body like they did when you were younger.

-Your hormones aren’t necessarily being replaced – they are being enhanced to do its job, which is to keep you looking and feeling younger longer.
+Your hormones aren’t necessarily being replaced – the anti-aging treatments enhance them so they can better do their job, which is to keep you looking and feeling younger longer.

 A very unhappy domino effect!

 Now, of course we can’t stop our aging, but we now have the research-backed knowledge to slow it down.

 Standing with the Salerno Center and Dr. John Salerno, here are just some of the medical research universities and institutions that have shown some very wide-eyed promising ways to live longer:

 - Ronald Reagan UCLA Medical Center